 - Cover your mouth and nose with your arm to reduce the spread of germs.

-- If you use a tissue, dispose of it as soon as possible and wash your hands afterwards.
+- Dispose of tissues as soon as possible after use, and wash your hands.

 Monitor your health

 - Date modified: